karl-johan-grahn/helm-registry/README.md

 ## Future Work
 For a production environment, consider the following:
 * Can an existing Helm registry be used?
+* Use `Ingress` instead of `NodePort` to expose service
-* Which Kubernetes versions should be supported?
+* Which Kubernetes versions should be supported and regression tested against?
 * Customize liveness and readiness endpoints:
     * When creating a chart, Helm points the `livenessProbe` and `readinessProbe` to `/` by default in `deployment.yaml`